mohsilas/Mnemonikus/README.md

 * [Security Considerations](#security-considerations)
 * [License](#-license)

-## Features
+## 🦆 Features

-- generates a mind palace tour guide and audio narration.
+- generates a memory palace tour guide and audio narration.
 - advance settings ui.
 - download tour guide as pdf.
 - download tour narration as mp3.
 - use your own api, no middle-man fees.
 - compactness, the app is an html file that runs everything client-side.

-## Technical Overview
+## 🤓 Technical Overview

 Mnemonikus is a single-page web application built with HTML, CSS, and JavaScript.
 It integrates with two main AI services:

-1. Anthropic's Claude API for text generation
+1. Anthropic's Claude API for text generation.
-2. OpenAI's DALL-E API for image generation and TTS for the tour narration
+2. OpenAI's DALL-E API for image generation and TTS for the tour narration.

 <details>
   <summary> pseudocode </summary>